robhabraken/sitecore-audit-trail/README.md

 ### Installation instructions

 _These instructions are for demo purposes, setting up the minimum required services.
-In real life, such would be done by rolling out an ARM template containing said resources._
+In real life, such would be done by rolling out an ARM template containing said resources, and deploying from Azure DevOps (e.g.) - not directly from Visual Studio._

 **Audit Trail Azure services deploy** (for demo):